 - Co-Investigator, Social Sciences and Humanities Research Council, Partnership Grant (PI: Anna Hudson, York University, Toronto, Ontario) Project Title: Mobilizing Inuit Cultural Heritage: a multi-media / multi-platform re-engagement of voice in visual art and performance

 - Collaborator, The Leverhulme Trust, United Kingdom (PI: Nicholas Thomas, Director of the Museum of Archaeology and Anthropology, University of Cambridge) Project Title: Multiple Modernities: Twentieth Century Artistic Modernisms in Global Perspective

-- Co-applicant, Social Studies and Humanities Research Council, Insight Development Grant (PI: Julie Nagam, OCAD University, Toronto, Ontario) Project Title: The Kanata Indigenous Performance, New and Digital Media Art Project
+- Co-applicant, Social Sciences and Humanities Research Council, Insight Development Grant (PI: Julie Nagam, OCAD University, Toronto, Ontario) Project Title: The Kanata Indigenous Performance, New and Digital Media Art Project

 ARTH 376 Topics in Amerindian and Inuit Art: Surveying Inuit Art Practices